topxeq/charlang/README.md

 ## 2. New Features

-- New types such as Byte, Any...
+- New types such as Byte, Image, Any...
 - New functions: NewCommonError, NewError and more...
 - New builtin functions: getRandomInt, writeResp, setRespHeader, writeRespHeader and much more...
 - New global variables and resources.
 - A new thread-model.
 - Runtime/dynamically script compiling and running capability.
+- Server mode: quickly start a WEB and/or application server.
+- Run as system service.

 **Fibonacci Example**